Pacifist Socialist Party: 1957–1971

-In the mid-1960s the Vietnam War became an important issue.
+In the mid-1960s, the Vietnam War became an important issue.
 The PSP was heavily involved in opposition against the American intervention.
 It was the first party to pay attention to the war and it was involved in the organisation of demonstrations, rallies and teach ins.
 The monarchy also became an issue as Crown Princess Beatrix would marry Claus von Amsberg in 1966.
 The PSP used this opportunity to voice its support for a republican constitution.
 In the same year the CPN-dissenters of the SWP joined the PSP.
 The PSP held on to its four seats in the 1967 election.
 In 1969 Gortzak, previously leader of the SWP returned as MP: now for the PSP.

 1971–1981

 The 1970s were characterized by internal conflicts between moderate and more radical members of the PSP.
 The most important reason for this was the radicalization within the PvdA.
 A new, more radical, generation had gained power in the PvdA.
 They wanted to form a majority cabinet with only leftwing parties.
 To achieve this they formed the Progressive Accord with the new left-liberal Democrats 66 and the progressive Christian PPR.
 The PSP also participated in these talks but broke off, because the majority of the PSP congress thought this alliance was neither pacifist nor socialist.
 The cooperative minority clashed strongly with the isolationist majority.
-In the 1971 elections the party lost two of its four seats, while the PvdA won seats.
+In the 1971 elections, the party lost two of its four seats, while the PvdA won seats.

-In 1972 the party's political leader, Hans Wiebenga (1917–2005) was replaced by the younger Bram van der Lek, who emphasized the environment as an important issue.
+In 1972, the party's political leader, Hans Wiebenga (1917–2005) was replaced by the younger Bram van der Lek, who emphasized the environment as an important issue.
 He was unable to win seats in the 1972 elections.
 As party leader he would embrace extra-parliamentary protest of all kinds of groups: the PSP was involved in the nascent environmental, squatting, women's and students' movements.

 Both the moderates and the most radicals left the party.
-Until 1974 a Trotskyist group, the Proletarian Left, led by Erik Meijer, now MEP for the Socialist Party operated within the party because they wanted to use the PSP to electrify the masses.
+Until 1974, a Trotskyist group, the Proletarian Left, led by Erik Meijer, now MEP for the Socialist Party operated within the party because they wanted to use the PSP to electrify the masses.
 In 1974 nearly all of them (except for their leader Meijer) left the party to found what later became the group Socialist Alternative Politics.
 In 1975 the moderate so called progressive cooperatives left the party.
 Many members of them joined the PvdA.

-From 1975 on, the party membership exhibited strong growth and doubled in the next five years.
+Starting in 1975, the party membership exhibited strong growth and doubled in the next five years.
 Nevertheless, the 1977 elections were disastrous: the party lost all but one seat – this is attributed to the political competition between the social-democratic prime minister Joop den Uyl and his Christian democratic competitor Dries van Agt, which caused many PSP-sympathizers to vote for Den Uyl.
 The internal dissent within the party also damaged its popular appeal.
 After one year Van der Lek left parliament, and he was replaced by Fred van der Spek.